mmirthula02/Predict-sales-revenue-with-scikit-learn/README.md

-# Predict sales revenue with scikit learn
+# Predicting sales revenue with scikit learn
 With a given advertising data set we need to predict the sales revenue based on advertising spent through mediums such as TV, radio, and newspaper.

 # Libraries used: